merative/acd-containers/src/pages/installing/air-gap-installation.md

 #### 7. Proceed with installation

 Now that the air gap installation preparation steps are complete, you may continue with the installation.
-Proceed to [Installing IBM Operator Catalog](../installing/#installing-the-ibm-operator-catalog).
+Proceed to [Installing IBM operator catalog](../installing-ibm/#installing-the-ibm-operator-catalog).

 ### Using a portable host